Dobřív

 Dobřív is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
-It has about 1,300 inhabitants.
-The historic centre is well preserved and is protected by law as a village monument zone.
+It has about 1,400 inhabitants.
+The municipality is known for its unique hammer mill.
+The historic centre is well preserved and is protected as a village monument zone.

-Administrative parts
+Administrative division

-The village of Pavlovsko is an administrative part of Dobřív.
+Dobřív consists of two municipal parts (in brackets population according to the 2021 census):